vanderhoop/backbone.primer/README.md

 		}
 	});

-	// Create instances:
+	// Create Model and View instances:
 	var kermitModel = new KermitModel();
 	var kermitView = new MuppetsListItemView({model: kermitModel});

-Attaching a Collection (see last two lines):
+Attaching a Collection to a View (see final two lines):

 	var MuppetsModel = Backbone.Model.extend({ . . . });